mjtomei/inflation/inflation_analysis.md

 ### 4.1 Truflation

 Truflation, launched in December 2021, provides daily inflation updates using blockchain-verified data aggregation (Truflation, 2024).
 According to the project's documentation, the methodology aggregates approximately 30 million price points from 80+ providers including Amazon, Walmart, Zillow, and NielsenIQ, with daily updates verified through Byzantine Fault Tolerant blockchain consensus.
-Truflation claims significant lead time over official releases, though independent academic validation of these performance claims remains limited—unlike the Billion Prices Project, Truflation has not yet been subject to peer-reviewed evaluation.
+Truflation claims lead time over official releases, though independent academic validation remains limited.
+Unlike the Billion Prices Project, Truflation has not yet been subject to peer-reviewed evaluation.

-Current readings (as of late 2025) show Truflation at approximately 1.3-1.5%, compared to official CPI at 2.7%—a divergence of approximately 1.3 percentage points.
+Current readings (as of late 2025) show Truflation at approximately 1.3-1.5%, compared to official CPI at 2.7%, a divergence of approximately 1.3 percentage points.
 Whether this divergence reflects methodological differences, timing effects, or genuine measurement gaps cannot be determined without more detailed analysis of Truflation's proprietary methodology.

 **Temporal caveat**: The Truflation-CPI divergence patterns observed during the 2022-2025 post-pandemic inflationary period may not persist in more stable economic conditions.
 During the 2022 inflation peak, Truflation *exceeded* official CPI; the current pattern of CPI exceeding Truflation may reflect the particular dynamics of disinflation rather than a permanent measurement bias.
 Readers should be cautious about extrapolating current divergences into claims about structural differences between the measures.